nicolasmarie1/pcvs/docs/source/ref/profile.rst

     pcvs profile import example_profile example_profile.yml

-Without arguments, the ``pcvs profile build`` command builds blocks as default, but a profile can be built with custom configuration blocks.
+Without arguments, the ``pcvs profile create`` command builds blocks as default, but a profile can be built with custom configuration blocks.

 Building a profile with existing configuration blocks